Dalacin C Phosphate Injection (Solution for injection)

 - bowel disease

-If you have not told your doctor or pharmacist about any of the above, do so before you are given Dalacin C Phosphate Injection.
+If you have not told your doctor about any of the above, tell him/her before you are given Dalacin C Phosphate Injection.

 Taking other medicines